ncclient/ncclient/docs/source/operations.rst

 Operations
 ----------

-*TODO*

 The operation classes are currently undocumented.
-See documentation of `~ncclient.manager.Manager` for methods that utilize the operation classes.
+See documentation of :class:`~ncclient.manager.Manager` for methods that utilize the operation classes.
 The parameters accepted by :meth:`~RPC.request` for these classes are the same.

 Replies with data
 -----------------